orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 So 1m x 1m - 5m x 5m per Node

 So technically, it'd have to provide rendering details for a 1m-5m x 1m-5m x Inf cube,
-- What if there's additional rendering information, like for certain players, cert
+- What if there's additional rendering information, like for certain players, certain players are invisible, or for certain players, certain players are highlighted.

 - How to handle collisions across adjacent nodes